mortennajbjerg/brunch-with-hipsters/README.md

     npm install -g scaffolt

-This fork includes some generators for Marionette as well.
+Aside from the generators from Brunch With Hipsters this fork also includes generators for Marionette.
 Right now the supported scaffolt commands are:

 scaffolt layout [name]
 scaffolt itemview [name]